slimphp/Slim-Website/docs/objects/router.md

 ### Regular expression matching

 By default the placeholders are written inside `{}` and can accept any values.
 However, placeholders can also require the HTTP request URI to match a particular regular expression.
 If the current HTTP request URI does not match a placeholder regular expression, the route is not invoked.
-This is an example placeholder named `id` that requires a digit.
+This is an example placeholder named `id` that requires one or more digits.

 {% highlight php %}
 $app = new \Slim\App();